Your Family's Passport to Financial Security

-Insurance will take effect on the date your application is approved by New York Life Insurance Company provided the initial contribution has been paid within 31 days after the date you are billed you are actively performing the normal activities of a person in good health of like age on the date of approval.
+Insurance will take effect on the date your application is approved by New York Life Insurance Company provided the initial contribution has been paid within 31 days after the date you are billed you are actively performing the normal activities of a person in good health of like age [NC resident: a person of like age] on the date of approval.

 If you are not performing your normal daily activities as required, you will not become insured until the day you are performing such activities, provided such date is within three months of the date insurance would have been effective you are still eligible.
 (Dependent children are not subject to this requirement.)

 When does coverage end?